Teaching Knowledge and Skills the HealthSmart Way – Part 3

 The National Health Education Standards outline a range of key skills that belong in effective programs.

 At each grade level, HealthSmart focuses on the skills that best fit the content area, students’ developmental levels and the types of risks they are likely to be facing at that point in their lives—or in the near future.
-Here are some examples from the most recent edition of K–5 HealthSmart.

-We’ve already discussed Standard 1: Comprehending Concepts.
+We’ve already discussed Standard 1: Comprehending Concepts under functional knowledge in the previous section.

 Standard 2: Analyzing Influences largely focuses on family and friends at Grades K, 1 and 2, and moves into the wider influences of culture, media and technology at Grades 3, 4 and 5.
 The example on the left is from a Grade 3 lesson that helps students explore the influences on their food choices.
 Read more about how HealthSmart teaches analyzing influences >>